msadig/django-starter/README.md

 ```
 $ curl -LO https://raw.githubusercontent.com/msadig/django-starter/master/script/setup.sh && bash setup.sh
 ```
-You can to define Django app parameters manually (./django-master/config.txt) or create config file on the fly.
+You can to define Django app parameters manually (`nano ./django-master/config.txt`) or create config file on the fly.

 After defining the parameters of future Djangp app, open the starter folder and run app.sh for the creating Django app